sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 #### Who is involved ?

 * Jens & Albert
+	* Two electronics engineering master students from Aalborg University, with a focus on wireless communication.
+	* Have worked on satellites throughout our studies.
+	*
 	* Who are we etc.
 * List of supervisors / mentors / advisors
 	* Their qualifications